PhMajerus/CowFiles/README.md

 ![sxl-cow](images/sxl-cow.png)

 This uses a sixel image.
-It is based on the cow sprite from the Super Famicom/SNES game Earthworm Jim.
+It is based on the cow sprite from the Super Famicom / SNES game Earthworm Jim.

 The idea of this character is to provide a "HD remaster" of the original cow.
 It can be used as a replacement for the ANSI-art cow used when `cowsay` is called without a `-f` option.
 To achieve this, rename the `default.cow` that ships with cowsay to `legacy-cow.cow`, and create a symbolic link `default.cow` pointing to `sxl-cow.cow` as follows: